vologue/Text-Brain_Fuck/README.md

 # Text-Brain_Fuck
-c++ program to recieve text as input and provides brainfuck code od the input as output
+c++ program that recieves text as input and outputs the brain-fuck code the prints the input.